polybase/polybase-db-docs/docs/collection.md

 # Collections

-Collections are the main construct in Spacetime for storing and retrieving data.
+Collections allow you to store and retrieve data in Spacetime.
 They are conceptually similar to a database table.

 You can view our example app [Spacetime Social](https://social.testnet.spacetime.xyz) to see it working in action.

-## Creating a collection
+## Create a Collection

 You can create a collection in the [Spacetime Explorer](https://explorer.testnet.spacetime.xyz) or using the client library.